ccallawa/alyvix_doc/getting_started.rst

    C:\> cd C:\Alyvix\testcases

-Each subsequent example builds on the previous example, so it is important to try them in order.

 Walking through the steps of the examples below will give you a pretty good idea of how the Alyvix interface works.